ravindasenarath/aws-saa/README.md

 ### Tenancy
   - Default - Runs on shared hardware
-  - Dedinated - Runs on single tenant hardware
+  - Dedicated - Runs on single tenant hardware
   - Host - Runs on a dedicated host
-  - Tenancy can only change from deciate to host and from host to dedicated
+  - Tenancy can only change from dedicate to host and from host to dedicated

 ### Security groups